romainaugier/HoudiniPythonStubsGenerator/README.md

 .\gen.bat /path/to/houdini/dir/Houdini 19.5.435
 ```

-And used in your favorite editor by making the autocomplete path pointing to the `/stubs` directory.
+Then you can use in your favorite editor by making the autocomplete path pointing to the `/stubs` directory.